Peanut Introduction

 Treat as needed using label instructions.

-Liquid cop – Cercospra leaf spot, Pod Rot, Pythium
+Cercospra Leaf Spot, Pod Rot, Pythium

-Garden Phos – Pythium, Downey mildew
+Pythium, Downey mildew

 Treat as needed using label instructions.
 Apply Inoculants in plots that have not had peanuts planted in the last 5 years.

-When To Harvest Peanuts
+When & How To Harvest Peanuts

 You’ll know that the plant is ready to harvest when the leaves turn yellow and the plant appears to be dying, usually 120 to 150 days after planting..
 This is when it puts most of its energy into growing the seeds.
 Loosen the soil around plants with a garden fork and lift them by grasping at the base and pulling.
 Shake the dirt from the roots and pods and let the plants dry in the sun for a week (with the pods on top).
 Remove the pods from plants and spread them on newspaper in a cool, dry place (such as a garage) for several weeks.
 Cure peanuts in the sunshine for a few weeks; bring them indoors if rain is forecast.
 In cold climates or wet weather, hang peanut plants to cure in an airy but shaded place, a garden shed or attic.
 Peanuts should cure for about 2 months.
 When the leaves are dry and crumbly, take the nuts off the vines, roast them, and store them.
 If peanuts are not dry, place them in a mesh bag or cardboard box to dry another 2 or 3 weeks.
 If peanuts become moldy, place them in the trash.
 Peanut mold is a dangerous carcinogen.

-Storing Peanuts
+Storing & Keeping Peanuts

 Raw, unshelled peanuts can be kept in a dry, dark, well-ventilated place for up to 3 months.
 Dried-shelled peanuts can be stored in a cool, dry place for 10 to 12 months.
 Shelled peanuts can be sprouted, frozen, used for peanut butter, or roasted for snacks.
 Shelled peanuts can be stored briefly in airtight containers and refrigerated.
 For long-term storage, peanuts can be frozen.

-Peanuts Tips & Tricks
+Peanut Growing Tips & Tricks

 Roast Your Nuts